dukov/ansible-collections-k0rdent/roles/awx_instance_groups/README.md

 This role allows you to create, update, or delete AWX instance groups defined in variables.
 Instance groups are used to organize and manage execution nodes in AWX, and can be configured with policies for instance selection and container group settings.

+For container groups, the role provides a default pod specification that can be customized using `pod_spec_override`.
+The role uses a deep merge strategy to combine your custom pod specification with the defaults: dictionaries are merged recursively, while lists are completely replaced.
+This allows you to override specific settings while preserving other default values.

 ## Requirements

 - Ansible 2.9 or higher